xballoy/xballoy.github.io/_posts/2017-11-19-my-global-day-of-code-retreat-2017.md

 used `Integer`, that’s Java after all.

-During the debriefing, we shared our difficulties and someone suggested defining the neighbours relative to each other.
+During the debriefing, we shared our difficulties and someone suggested defining the neighbors relative to each other.
 Using top, right, bottom and left.
-I think it’s a great idea because you can chain them and you are infinite (by using an `int` I have a limit, a huge one but one).
+I think it's a great idea because you can chain them and it is infinite (by using an `int` I have a limit, a huge one, but still a limit).

 ### 3rd iteration

 Constraint: no conditionals.

-One of the most difficult constraints for me… How to remove the if in the method who checks if a cell is dead or alive?!
-Finally, we used a used `Map<Integer, Function>` to get the rule corresponding to the number of neighbours.
+One of the most difficult constraints for me… How to remove the if in the method that checks if a cell is dead or alive?!
+Finally, we used `Map<Integer, Function>` to get the rule corresponding to the number of neighbors.
 I don’t usually use this pattern but it improves the readability of the code and every Function has only one role (the S in SOLID)!

-However, it was quite hard to come to this idea and we should have written the code with conditionals then refactor it.
-I have no idea why we didn’t use the refactoring phase of TDD to do it.
+However, it was quite hard to come to this idea and we should have written the code with conditionals then refactored it.
+I have no idea why we didn't use the refactoring phase of TDD to do it.

 ### 4th iteration